umeshkhaniya/website/README.md

 ### [Project 1: Microstate Analysis of Protein](https://github.com/umeshkhaniya/microstate_lysozyme_analysis)

 This project invloves the novel way of finding the right protonated state for Molecular Dynamics Simulation.
-In this project, millions of microstates produced during the Monte Carlo run are used for analysis propose.
-This tool is developed by me with the help of Junjun Mao.
-This is now used in  Marilyn Gunner Lab to find the protonation state.
+In this project, millions of microstates obtained during the Monte Carlo run are used for analysis.
+This is now used in  Marilyn Gunner Lab to find the protonation state and  also has free energy, PDb writing functionality.
 * **Python libraries used:** Python3
 * **Input:** Microstate file from MCCE output
 * **Output:** Protonation state of Protein

 ### [Project 2: Drug Discovery using the Machine Learning approach](https://github.com/umeshkhaniya/Drug-Discovery-using-the-Machine-Learning-approach)

-This project makes use of ***sentiment analysis*** of cryptocurrency coupled with ***technical analysis*** in the trading of cryptocurrencies.
+This project  is inspired from Data Professor.
+Here  I used different machine learining techniques to predcit the IC50 value of Aromatase Inhibitor.
-* **Python libraries used:** Streamlit, python-binance, cctx, talib
+* **Libraries used:** Streamlit, Sklearn, python3
-* **Input:** Cryptocurrency historical price
-* **Output:** Trading signals triggers buying and selling

 ### [Project 3: Udacity Nanodegree Data Engineer]